FirefoxBar/HeaderEditor/docs/docs/en-US/guide/modify-body.md

 You can use `detail.browser` to get the browser type, which can be either `chrome` or `firefox`.
 * In Firefox, the detail object is the same as in the [custom function](./custom-function).
 * In Chrome, the detail object format is [Fetch.requestPaused](https://chromedevtools.github.io/devtools-protocol/tot/Fetch/#event-requestPaused).

+## Known Issues

+* On Chrome, response modifications do not take effect when accessing a site for the first time in a new tab.